backdaniel/hermesdb/README.md

 # hermesdb

-Designed to become the single source of truth in the universe.
+The "most sucessful" memes will exert their influence in the real world, compete with each other and use any means necessary to be included in this database.
+Follow the rules below when maintaining your instance, update it according to the information available.

+## Idea

 Respects the memetic nature of language, incentivizes bottom-up emergence and competition.

-Proof of work prevents spam and solves priority allocation.
+Proof of work solves priority allocation, thus enforcing consensus by rules.

-Distributed instances and syncronization create censorship resistence.

-## Format
-One entry per line (3 parts separated by ascii space)

-`term definition nonce`
-- `term` 16 chars (ascii 32-126)
-- `definition` 108 chars (ascii 32-126)
-- `nonce` 32 chars (ascii 32-126)
+Distributed instances provide censorship resistence, syncronization is not critical, every instance ends up converging on the same data.

+Easy to understand, simple to maintain, open standard, human friendly.

 ## Rules
-- Max 16 entries per `term`, only one entry per `term/definition` pair
-- Order follows `term` (ascii ascending), priority (descending), `definition` (ascii ascending)
-- Verification is done by hashing `term definition nonce`
-- Priority is determined by difficulty (start of hash with most zero bits)
-- Min 20 zero bits at start of hash
+- One entry per line (no identical entries), composed of exactly 80 chars from `ascii 32-126` (inclusive)
+- The database has `max 10_000` entries separated by `newline` (attempts to increase capacity are by default backwards compatible)
+- Order follows difficulty (number of consecutive `0` bits at start when hashing the entry) (descending), then `ascii` (ascending)
-- Hashing algorithm `SHA-3 512`
+- Hashing algorithm is `SHA-3 512` (fork rules and change algorithm if necessary)

 ## Contributing
+When creating an entry, use the last characters as `nonce` to find a good hash (convention).

-I will update this instance according to the information available.
+I will update this instance according to the data available, let me know.

-A good way of adding valid entries is creating a pull request.

 ## Copying
 This is information, not property.